EfthymiaKakoulidou/unscramble-the-word/README.md

 - `time`: used for adding time delays
 - `os`: used for adding a `clear()` function
-- `random`: used to get a random choice from a list
+- `random`: used to get a random choice from a list and shuffle the word

 ## Testing